nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-2/index.md

 ## How does PySpark Work?

 PySpark is the Python API for Spark.
 So, it makes sense to first go into what Spark is.
 It is a tool to process and analyse large amounts of data quickly.
-Put simply, it distributes data across many machines, allowing us to process data in parallel, instead of running processing steps in a single machine.
+Put simply, it distributes data across many machines, allowing us to process data in parallel, instead of in a single machine.
 These machines, that process the data, form what is called a "Spark Cluster".
+The more data we have, the more it makes sense to use Spark.
 PySpark acts as an interface for what Spark provides, such as Spark DataFrames.

 Spark DataFrames are similar to Pandas DataFrames, as they're both Tables.
 But, there's a big difference - under the hood, Spark takes care of distributing the Spark DataFrame's rows across the available machines in a Spark Cluster.

 At the core of PySpark is the `SparkSession` object, which is what fundamentally interacts with Spark.
 This `SparkSession` is what allows for the creation of DataFrames, and other functionalities.
-Note that, when running a Notebook in Fabric, a SparkSession is automatically created!
+Note that, when running a Notebook in Fabric, a `SparkSession` is automatically created!

 Having a rough idea of how PySpark works, let's get to the basics.

 ## Basics of PySpark

-Although Spark DataFrames may remind us of Pandas DataFrames due to their similarities, the syntax when using Spark can be a bit different.
+Although Spark DataFrames may remind us of Pandas DataFrames due to their similarities, the syntax when using PySpark can be a bit different.
 Sometimes, it sort of resembles SQL code!

 ### Reading data